Enable selective proxy

 - If you are modifying a policy, click the name of the policy that you want to edit or click the edit icon that appears when you hover over the policy.

 - In the Proxy Settings area, toggle Enable Proxy to on.

-- To optimize traffic to Microsoft 365 apps and services, enable Optimize Microsoft 365 Traffic.
+- To bypass traffic to Microsoft 365 apps and services, enable Bypass Microsoft 365 Traffic.
 Your organization must be licensed for ETP Advanced Threat to use this feature.